nev-awaken/random-user-info-app/README.md

 1. The backend server periodically fetches random user data from the Random User API every 10 seconds.
 2. The fetched data is stored in the PostgreSQL database.
 3. The frontend application sends requests to the backend server every 10 seconds to retrieve the stored user data.
-4. The retrieved data is displayed in a table format in the frontend application.
+4. The retrieved data is displayed in a tabular format along witha a bar chart in the frontend application.

 ## Technologies Used